Chironomus striatipennis Kieffer, 1910

 Fourth instar larva - AR 1.6-2.0, triangular labral lamella; 2 pairs of chaetulae basales; pecten epipharyngis a single plate with 16 teeth; premandible with subequal apical teeth and short premandibular brush; mandible with well developed pecten mandibularis; maxilla with 4 sensilla basiconica; mentum with short 4th and 6th lateral teeth; segment XI with 2 pairs of coiled ventral tubules; procercus with 8 anal setae.

-Adult: incorporating description of Chaudhuri et al. (1992) and material from Brazil (see below):
+Adult: Incorporating description of Chaudhuri et al. (1992):

 Male: